MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 ### Provide app rollout guidance to your customers

 The app rollout journey for your customers requires assistance in the form of consulting, adoption planning, and troubleshooting support.
-Your customer engagement team can work with customers to find early adopters to run a pilot program for your app adoption.
+Your customer engagement team can work with the customers to find early adopters to run a pilot program for your app adoption.
 Running a pilot program aids the customer to adopt the app faster, without roadblocks, and with higher retention numbers.

 Encourage and guide your customers to do a phased rollout with a few members.
-The business decision makers and IT team can identify a department or a group of volunteer employees as early adopters for a trial run.
-It’ll help you build a stronger presence in the customer’s organization and provide you with user feedback around both – the app adoption journey and the app features usage patterns.
+The business decision makers and IT team can identify a department or a group of volunteer employees as early adopters for a trial run before scaling up the rollout across all planned users.
+It’ll help you build a stronger presence in the customer’s organization.
+Also, it helps you obtain user feedback around the app adoption journey and the app features usage patterns.

-Share important and relevant information to help the end-users to adopt your apps and admins to deploy it.
-To do so, provide the following assets in your app adoption toolkit:
+Share important and relevant information to help the users to adopt your app and admins to deploy it.
+Provide the following assets in your app adoption toolkit:

-* App installation and configuration guide for IT admins.
+* App installation and configuration guides for IT admins.
-* Feature and user guide for end-users.
+* Feature and user guides for users.
 * User awareness assets:
   * Customer app briefing template.
   * User awareness campaign guide and assets such as templates for adoption email, banner, and poster.
-  * Customer webinar information for end-users and IT admins.
+  * Customer webinar information for users and IT admins.

 ### Provide a feature guide for the users of your app

-Provide the end-users of your app with guidance on how to use it.
-The guidance can be in the form of documentation, tips and best practices, videos or infographics, troubleshooting information, and support contact.
+Provide the users with guides that help them understand how to use your app, troubleshoot issues, and reach for support.
+The guide can be in the form of documentation, videos, infographics, or any suitable format.

 * Provide use cases that your app helps accomplish in Teams.
-Consider desktop, mobile, and browser platforms.
+Consider having desktop, mobile, and browser platforms.
 Explain how using a Teams app helps users reduce context-switching.
-* Explain how the end-users can find support for your app.
-They can contact their organization’s IT admin or contact your support team.
-See [provide support contact](#step-4-provide-support-information-for-it-admins-and-users).
+* Provide languages supported by your app.
-* Describe what languages are supported by your app.
+* Describe how users can add your app to their Teams client.
-* Describe how the users can add your app to their Teams client.
+* Describe how users can request their admin’s approval if your app is blocked in their organization.
+For more information, see [manage user requests](/microsoftteams/user-requests-approve-apps).
-* Describe how the users can request their admin’s approval if your app is blocked in their organization.
-See [manage user requests](/microsoftteams/user-requests-approve-apps).
+* Explain how the users can find support for your app.
+Direct the users to contact their organization’s IT admin or contact your support team.
+For more information, see [provide support contact](#step-4-provide-support-information-for-it-admins-and-users).

 ### Promote awareness about your app and its use cases

 Awareness and training are the marketing and communications segments of your overall app adoption strategy.
-This will ensure that your end-users are aware of the new capabilities of the Teams app and enables them to start using and deriving value out of your app.
+This will ensure that your users are aware of the new capabilities of the Teams app and enable them to use and derive value out of your app.

-For both your initial pilots and your eventual company-wide roll out, your internal communications should be a priority.
-They should include:
+For both initial pilots and eventual company-wide roll out, your internal communications must be a priority.
+They must include:

 * Internal awareness materials such as posters, email templates, digital signage, and webinar or events.
-* Campaigns: Educate end-users about the benefits of using the Teams app.
+* Campaigns: Educate users about the benefits of using the Teams app.
 Use the template provided by Microsoft to create campaigns to improve organization-level awareness for apps.
 * Training webinar: Conduct a webinar and place usage, training, and self-help information in a single location.
-* Events: You can also drive end-user awareness via physical events, kiosk, etc. where you distribute assets to promote the awareness and usage of your app.
+* Events: You can also drive user awareness via physical events, kiosk, and other modes, where you distribute assets to promote awareness and usage of your app.
-* Reminders: Remind the end-users about the campaign after it happens.
+* Reminders: Remind the users about the campaign before and after it happens.

 Microsoft provides a few templates that you can use to speed up the adoption of your app by your customers.
 These templates help you quickly generate Toolkit to popularize your app.
 Register for [Microsoft ISV Success program](https://www.microsoft.com/isv/program-benefits) to receive guidance about and templates for some of the above digital assets.